ideasonpurpose/docker-wordpress-dev/README.md

 Plugins and Uploads folders should not be committed to Git, but should be mirrored from production sites so the local environment works as expected.

-After configuring an SSH connection in the **.env** file, the database, plugins and uploads be can be synced down from a remote server with the `npm run pull` command.
+After configuring your SSH key path in **.env**, the database, plugins and uploads be can be synced down from a remote server with the `npm run pull` command.
 The **.env.sample** file documents the required credentials.

 ### Databases